 A photo of the intersection of Flinders and Swanston Streets around 1913-1914.

 St. Paul's Anglican Cathedral is on the north-east corner.
 Construction of the Cathedral commenced in 1880 and the building was consecrated in 1891.
-The spires were eventually erected in 1926, and therefore are not in this image.
+The spires were eventually added between 1926 and 1932, and therefore are not in this image.

 Further along Flinders Street we see the Metropolitan Gas Company's building, completed in 1892.
 This business became part of the Gas and Fuel Corporation in 1951, and they subsequently moved from this building to the Gas and Fuel twin towers (now demolished) in 1967.